Zia331/Task-List-Kata/README.md

     - _Task_
     - _Project_
     - _TaskList_
+- Apply DDD tactical designs
+  - Entity for Task and Project
+  - ValueObject for TaskId and ProjectName

 ### Notes
 - Avoid dependencies from inner to outer layer
 - Avoid implicit dependencies